Mesquite Senior Games … Your Athletic Encore

-(2015) Now in our 14th year, the Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
-Events take place in April and May.
-We also host the CAN/AM and Winter Classic softball tournaments in October and November/December.
+Now in our 15th year, the 2016 Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
+Events take place in March and April.
+We also host the CAN/AM and Winter Classic softball tournaments in October and December.
 See “Schedule” and “Events” for details.

 Unless specified, all competition and scoring is male/female within 5-year age groups (50-54 and up).
-Competition age equals age at year-end (i.e., if your 65th birthday occurs at any time during the year, you compete as 65 for the entire year).
+Competition age equals age on Dec 31st of current year.

 The Mesquite Senior Games is a non-profit organization funded completely through sponsors, donations and registration/event fees.